krakenunbound/Ad-Astra/STATUS.md

 ## 🏆 What Makes This Special

-### Compared to Original TradeWars 2002
-- ✅ Modern web interface (no ANSI/BBS needed)
-- ✅ Runs in any browser
-- ✅ Smooth UI with CSS animations
-- ✅ Modular codebase (easy to maintain)
-- ✅ Expandable architecture
-- ✅ Ready for multiplayer migration
-- ✅ Mobile-friendly design (improving)

 ### Technical Achievements
 - Pure JavaScript (no frameworks needed)
 - ES6 modules for clean architecture